irban-jassal/Microsoft-365-Administration-Labs/Lab 4 - Exchange Online Mail Flow Rules/README.md

 The rule was configured to apply when:

-- Recipient is located outside the organization
+- The recipient is located outside the organization

-This ensures the disclaimer is added only to external emails.

 ---

 ## Action

-Configured the rule action:
+Configured the following action:

 - Append a disclaimer to the message

-Disclaimer added:
+**Disclaimer Text**

 > This email is confidential and intended only for the recipient.
 If you have received this email in error, please notify the sender and delete it immediately.